 Coach, Mentor, Coder

-I’m Harry Bailey and I help foster tech teams and the humans who form and fuel them.
+I’m Harry Bailey and I help foster tech teams and the humans who help form and fuel them.
 My work creates better outcomes, more value, happier humans and solid autonomous teams.

-My experience as a product owner, business owner, tech strategist and software developer enables me take a team-focussed approach.
+My experience as a product owner, business owner, tech strategist and software developer enables me take a team-focused approach.
 I look to support value creation at every level from pair coding through to business strategy.

 Get in touch